-The Football Museum is part of the Centro Tecnico Federale di Coverciano national football training grounds and showcases the past and present of the Italian National Football Team.
+Florence’s Football Museum is located at the Centro Tecnico Federale (National Football Training Ground) in Coverciano and highlights the past and present of the Italian national football team.

-The museum is also home to mementos and shirts of great champions who have contributed to making soccer popular all around the world: from Di Stefano to Pelé and Maradona, players who have gone down in the history of the sport, whose careers have an Italian connection.
+The museum is also home to mementos and shirts of great champions that turned football into the most popular sport in the world: from Di Stefano to Pelé and Maradona, players who have become legends and whose stories are intrinsically bound to Italy’s history.

-Walking into the Football Museum also means being able to visit the Centro Tecnico Federale di Coverciano, the home of the Italian National Football Team.
-Seeing where the Italian team train and where the greatest footballers in Italian history have set foot.
+Walking into the Football Museum also means a visit to the Centro Tecnico Federale of Coverciano, home of the Italian national football training ground.
+This allows visitors to experience the pitch up close and learn about the place where the national side trains and where the greatest champions of Italian football have set foot.

 If you are visiting Tuscany you cannot miss Florence.
 The Renaissance city is a treasure trove of art with an astonishing contemporary vibe.
 Beyond the extraordinary artistic heritage, a testimony to its centuries of civilization, the best way to enjoy Florence is to stroll along the riverside avenues at sunset, or to get lost among the city’s myriad alleyways of the bohemian Oltrarno or the ...